Looking for ways to save money at the Minnesota State Fair? We’ve got ’em – you don’t have to break the bank to have a good time!

 - and six locations powered by Device Pitstop

-Consult the Deals, Drawings & Giveaways guide for all of the FREEBIES!
-Some of my favorites this year include:
+Consult the Deals, Drawings & Giveaways guide as it gets updated for all of the FREEBIES!

 Summary